 Val was certainly the most lucid I’d seen her for about a week.

 During my afternoon visit we had a discussion with a cardiac specialist and he asked what treatments were planned for Val.

 I explained that they were starting with Steroids before starting the Chemotherapy.
 Val’s ears pricked up at the ‘chemo’ word and I had to explain that what she was suffering from was actually a type of leukaemia.

 I think she comprehended what I was saying.

 Back home in the evening it was the new routine of ready meal, sofa, and snuggle with Layla.

 I was woken at about three by some distant rumbles of thunder, but we escaped the worst of the storms that hit south east England.
 After a couple of unseasonably warm weeks, summer ended abruptly and noisily.

-Gaz had asked me to take some things into London for him, Karen will collect them, in preparation for their father’s funeral next week.
-He’ll be traveling light and so needed his suit and shaving kit.
+Gaz had asked me to take some things into London for him, Karen was to collect them, in preparation for their father’s funeral next week.
+He would be traveling light and so needed his suit and shaving kit.